kmlawson/history-of-history-in-east-asia/overview.md

 3. The *Shiji* and Emerging Structures of Historical Writing
 4. Depictions of Women in Chinese Imperial Historiography
 5. The Self and Other in Chinese Imperial Historiography
-6. Independent Learning Week
+6. *Independent Learning Week*
-7. Martial Tales and History; *The Romance of the Three Kingdoms* and *The Tale of the Heike*
+7. Martial Tales and History
 8. Modern Nationalist Narratives and Reconstructing the Past
 9. Marxist History in East Asia
 10. History in the Japanese Empire